Bimaran casket: The Buddha: a rare iconography

 The Buddha seems to walk sideways.
 His right forearm goes across his chest to form the Abhaya mudra.
 His left fist is clenched on his hip.
 The gown of the Shakyamuni Buddha is quite light compared to that of the other known representations of the standing Buddha (see Standing Buddha (Tokyo National Museum)), tending to follow the outline of the body, in a rather light way.
 These are probably the first two layers of monastic clothing the antaravasaka and the uttarasanga, without the heavier overcoat, the sangati, which would only go as low as the knees and be more markedly folded.
 Also, his gown is folded over the right and left arm (rather than being held in the left hand as in the classical Buddha image), suggesting some kind of scarf-like uttariya.
 He has an abundant topknot covering the ushnisha, and a simple halo surrounds his head.
 This combination of details of the iconography (posture and clothing) is rare and only otherwise known in the coins of Kanishka (c.
-150 CE), where they bear the inscription "Shakyamuni Buddha", in apparent contrast to his coins of the "Buddha" where he wears the heavy topcoat.
+150 CE), where they bear the inscription "Shakyamuni Buddha", in apparent contrast to his coins of the "Buddha" where he wears the heavy overcoat.
 The posture itself is well known in the art of Gandhara in sculptures of the Buddha as a Bodhisattva, but in these cases, he wears the Indian princely dhoti and the royal turban.